federicolavatori/uva-digital-methods-webhistory-assignment/README.md

 ## Data Analysis

-We investigated how webpages changes across time by computing:
+Make sure you prepare a local environment in python with poetry to run this section.
+This chapter covers two main activities:
-- Text similarity comparing extracted webpages as html
+- Resizing the pictures to have a uniform size across all the sample.
-- Image similarity comparing captures screens as pngs
+- Investigated how webpages changes across time by computing similarity and dissimilarity measures as described [here](https://up42.com/blog/image-similarity-measures)